synthesized-io/insight/docs/core/user_guide/rules.rst

 Rules
 =====

-``synthesized.common.rules`` allows the user to constrain the synthetic dataset, ensuring it confirms to pre-defined business logic, or a custom scenario.
+The classes in ``synthesized.common.rules`` allow the user to constrain the synthetic dataset, ensuring it confirms to pre-defined business logic, or a custom scenario.
+They can be used with the :meth:`~synthesized.complex.HighDimSynthesizer.synthesize_from_rules` method of :class:`~synthesized.complex.HighDimSynthesizer` to generate the synthetic data:

 .. ipython:: python
     :verbatim: